flux-framework/flux-core/doc/man1/flux-resource.rst

    only those ranks that are not already drained or do not have a *reason* set have their *reason* updated.

+   Resources cannot be both excluded and drained, so **flux resource drain** will also fail if any *targets* are currently excluded by configuration.
+   There is no option to force an excluded node into the drain state.

    This command, when run with arguments, is restricted to the Flux instance owner.